Karthik-K-lab/Vending-Machine/README.md

 <p>
 Each cell in the notebook contains comments💬 explaining what that part of the code does.
 There are optional cells🔍 to view database tables or reset the data (delete records and delete tables), so run these if needed.
 The final cell contains the actual vending machine program.
 It is recommended to hide the cell's code and only use the output interface, if needed zoom out a little bit to cover the vending machine.
+To get into the machine for stock refuel, the hint for the password is in the code itself and easy to find.
 </p>

 <p>